 If you are not eligible to stay on a parent’s plan, or simply choose not to, you can apply for an Exchange policy in your state.
 Whether it’s during Open Enrollment, or a “Special Enrollment Period,” you won’t have to prove insurability and a customized policy can be purchased to best meet your current needs.
 Large companies must also offer coverage to household dependents under the age of 26.
 Multiple carriers are available in all states, although selected counties in certain states may only feature a single company.

 For example, most states offer catastrophic Marketplace policies between $85 and $220 per month.
 “Bronze” level contracts are typically more expensive.
 If you live alone and your income (assuming no dependents) is about $20,000 or less, you should qualify for a subsidy that will reduce the premium.
 Subsidies are not offered for alternative Christian medical coverage.
 Prices for younger applicants are not expensive, but benefits may be less than what is offered on a conventional group policy.
 Adult dental and vision benefits may be able to be added as riders or stand-alone contracts.
+Private dental and vision plans may be purchased outside of Open Enrollment periods.

 Sample Monthly Rates Of Cheapest Plan In 15 Different Areas – Prices Based On 22 Year-Old With $32,000 Of Annual Income (Subsidy Included)